Collision Theory in Equilibrium – HSC Chemistry

 Effect of catalyst on the activation energy of a reaction

-• In both cases, the frequency of a successful collision (one that results in a chemical reaction) increases, and so does the reaction rate.
+• In both cases (higher temperature and adding a catalyst), the frequency of a successful collision (one that results in a chemical reaction) increases, and so does the reaction rate.

 Collision Theory in Dynamic Equilibrium